klaguedan/tut-datahub-and-github/README.md

-A quick tutorial I made for introducing group members to linking their Datahub to Github.
+A quick tutorial I made in Markdown for introducing group members to linking their Datahub to Github.